benthorner/smerge/README.md

 # Smerge

-## Advanced merge for hashes and other Ruby object.
+## Advanced merge for hashes and other Ruby objects.

 Smerge is a rule-based framework that allows you to define how to merge any object with any other object.
 It supports deep-merge for hashes by default, as well as set-merge (concat.uniq) for arrays.